Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Close gracefully shuts down the thin client and closes the daemon connection.

-1. Sending a close notification to the daemon
+1. It sends a close notification to the daemon.

 After calling Close(), the ThinClient instance should not be used further.
 Any ongoing operations will be interrupted and may return errors.